 Endeavour Energy may require the developer to grant Land Interests to allow maintenance and operations activities to proceed.

 Please read our property tenure requirements for assets constructed as customer funded contestable works.

-If the development is significant or augmentation of our distribution system may be required, you are encouraged to engage a Level 3 Accredited Service Provider prior to submitting an application.
+If the development is significant or expansion of our distribution system may be required, you are encouraged to engage a Level 3 Accredited Service Provider prior to submitting an application.

 The completed application form may be submitted by you, the applicant, or by a Level 3 Accredited Service Provider as your representative.

-Once the form has been received, we will assess the supply conditions to determine which of the following connection services will be applicable.
+Once your application has been received, we will assess the supply conditions to determine which of the following connection services will be applicable.
 Then we will provide a supply offer based on the information submitted.